Brüel & Kjær

 Brüel & Kjær is a subsidiary of Spectris.

-Brüel & Kjær was founded by Per Vilhelm Brüel (6 March 1915 – 2 April 2015) and Viggo Kjær (5 June 1914 – 25 July 2013) on 28 November 1942.
-The two men met while studying at The Polytechnic School in Copenhagen (now the Technical University of Denmark).
-After receiving their M.S. degrees in 1939 they decided to start a company developing instruments for acoustic measurements.
-Holger Nielsen joined the company as third partner in 1945, and was with the company until his death in 1978.
+Brüel & Kjær was founded by Per Vilhelm Brüel (6 March 1915 – 2 April 2015) and Viggo Kjær (5 June 1914 – 25 July 2013) on 28 November 1942, who met while studying at The Polytechnic School in Copenhagen (now the Technical University of Denmark).
+After accomplishing their M.S. degrees in 1939, they established a company which specializes in the development of acoustic measurement instruments.

+Holger Nielsen joined the company as a third partner in 1945, and continued in that capacity until his death in 1978.

 Products

 The most notable products and technologies developed by the company include: